-Our supported living service is aware that the coronavirus Regulations have been amended with changes in the guidance taking effect from the beginning of June with a further easing of restrictions from July 2020.
-Our supported living service will keep in step with these changes in government policy in line with its own risk assessments with service user and staff safety being always of paramount importance.
+Our community support service was aware that the coronavirus Regulations were amended with changes in the guidance taking effect from the beginning of June with a further easing of restrictions from July 2020.
+Our community support service kept in step with these changes in government policy in line with its own risk assessments with service user and staff safety being always of paramount importance.